 Gifts of art will be accepted at the discretion of the Library Board of Directors.

-The Library Board of Trustees shall decide the purpose for which undesignated memorial funds are to be used, giving due consideration to the wishes of the family concerned.
+The Library Director or Board of Directors shall decide the purpose for which undesignated memorial funds are to be used, giving due consideration to the wishes of the family concerned.

-Do not panic, but do not under-estimate the potential danger to customers or staff represented by a fire.
+Do not panic, but do not underestimate the potential danger to customers or staff represented by a fire.
 At the first indication of smoke or flame, investigate the situation to determine location and extent of the fire.
 If the fire can obviously be contained and extinguished quickly and safely by staff, proceed to do so.
-However, if there is any doubt about whether the fire can be controlled, immediately call 911 or the fire department and then clear the building.
+Evacuate the building and notify the fire department and the Library Director.
+However, if there is any doubt about whether the fire can be controlled, immediately clear the building.
+Once outside call 911 and the Library Director.

-No medication, including aspirin, should ever be dispensed to the public.
+No medication should ever be dispensed to the public.

-Staff in charge will be in contact with local officials.
-Decision will be made accordingly.
-Use the basement in the Activity Building depending on weather conditions.
+Staff will be in contact with the Library Director and/or Board of Directors and decisions will be made accordingly.
+Use the kitchen in the Rummel Haus, if possible, depending on weather conditions.

 The preceding statements of Round Top Family Library’s policies shall be subject to review and needed revision at least every five years by the Library Board.
 Individual policies will be reviewed or added as needed.